1024-byteeeee/Carpet-AMS-Addition-Legacy/README_en.md

-# Carpet-AMS-addition
+# Carpet AMS Addition for Minecraft 1.14.4 and 1.15.2

 [**中文**](README.md) | [**English**]

-# Carpet AMS Addition for Minecraft 1.14.4 and 1.15.2

 This version will occasionally and randomly follow up on Carpet AMS Addition.